Skip to main content

 • *.mcsv.net → Mailchimp → selectors k1, k2, k3

-The tool tests known selectors in parallel by querying:
+The tool tests known selector names in parallel by querying:

 Each selector found is analyzed using the same engine as our DKIM Checker: